Storing partial user data in Embeddables

 Sending partial user data to your own backend

-- Add an Action with custom code that sends the data to your backend,
+To send partial user data to your own backend, you can:- Add an Action with custom code that sends the data to your backend,

 - Add a Trigger to execute that Action when the user reaches a key page or clicks an important button.